raspberrypisig/SolidPython/README.rst

 **solid.extensions.legacy**

 The `solid.extensions.legacy` extension is basicly everything that used to be `solid.utils`.
 Furhtermore it tries to "mimic" the SolidPython 1.x.x interface.
-This is the try to become as backward compatible as possible.
+This is the effort to become as backward compatible as possible.
 This might for example be useful when trying to get existing SolidPython 1.x.x code running.

-If you really want to use those features try to import the extension and take a look at it.
+If you want to use those features import the extension and take a look at it.

 .. code:: python